 There are five species that nest in the region and there is an almost 100% certainty you will see at least 2 or 3 of these on your scuba dives around the island and nearby Metundo Canyon.

 Take part in conserving the sea

-Can you believe that the unbleached coral reefs harbour more than 180 species of coral and more than 400 species of fish?
+Can you believe that the unbleached coral reefs Barbour more than 180 species of coral and more than 400 species of fish?
 That is more than half the species in Mozambique!
 And it is thought that fish nurseries in the mangrove forests and the rich sea grass covering the sea bed off Vamizi Island are some of the most important breeding grounds for the rest of the Mozambique ocean!

 Complex food chains

 Vamizi is ideally situated in specific sea currents which contain huge reserves of minute plankton, a major food source for most species living within this complex coral reef system.
-Divers should look out for huge groups of Giant Potato Cod, Grey Reef Sharks, Snapper, Batfish, Turtles, Barracuda and more.
+Divers should be looking out for huge groups of Giant Potato Cod, Grey Reef Sharks, Snapper, Batfish, Turtles, Barracuda and more.
 Dive sites such as Neptune’s Arm, Fraggle Rock and Skunk Alley suit both beginners and experienced divers.

-Vamizi Island in the Quirimbas Archipelago is one big conservation project supported by a team of idealists who want their dream to come true and who want tourism to work to conserve the planet.
+Vamizi Private Island in the Quirimbas Archipelago is one big conservation project supported by a team of idealists who want their dream to come true and who want tourism to work to conserve the planet.